 You may go straight to our market analyses by clicking the links to the upper left.

-Real estate statistics are among the most misused, misquoted and misunderstood "facts" we are bombarded with.
-The only honest purpose for market statistics is to provide reasonably unbiased information for those trying to make decisions regarding the purchase, sale or ongoing ownership of real estate -- typically one of the largest financial investments of one's life.
-The problem is that most market analysis is provided by those who want to convince you to do something; those addicted to either unrelenting optimism or constantly impending doom; or those not qualified to interpret the data.
-Whether delivered by real estate agents, market "pundits", reporters, bloggers, websites, special algorithms or the guy who lives next door, all these situations lead to improper use of statistics.
+Statistics can be an enormously valuable tool for assessing the conditions and trends in the real estate market.
+However, they are also among the most misused, misquoted and misunderstood "facts" we are bombarded with.
+The only honest purpose for market statistics is to provide reasonably unbiased information for those trying to make decisions regarding the purchase, sale or ongoing ownership of real estate - typically one of the largest financial investments of one's life.
+The problem is that most market analysis is provided by those who want to convince you to do something (for their own financial benefit); or those fiercely attached to one position or another - the most common being either unrelenting optimism or unrelenting pessimism; and/or those not qualified to interpret the data in the first place.
+Whether delivered by real estate agents, so-called pundits, analysts, reporters, bloggers, special algorithms or the guy who lives next door, all these situations often lead to the improper use of statistics.

 Rule 2: Average and median statistics are generalities.
-They often fluctuate up and down from one month to the next even in stable markets and price statistics are often affected by other factors besides changes in value, such as seasonality, available inventory, financing conditions, buyer profile and changes in the distressed-property or luxury home market segments.
+They often fluctuate up and down in the short term even in stable markets and price statistics are often affected by other factors besides changes in value, such as seasonality, available inventory, financing conditions, buyer profile and significant changes in the distressed-property or luxury home market segments.
 In San Francisco, every month sees a relatively small number of relatively unique properties sell.
-The city features an astounding variety of real estate and unusual sales can easily distort general statistics, especially in limited areas.
+Median and average values often disguise an enormous disparity of values among the underlying individual home sales in the data set, and how they apply to any particular property is impossible to say without a specific comparative market analysis (CMA).
 To value a specific property, an analysis crafted to its exact location, condition, circumstances and amenities, is required.

 Rule 3: Any definitive trend will be reflected over the longer term and in more than a single statistic, i.e. not just median price, but also dollar per square foot, months supply of inventory, percentage of listings accepting offers, days on market, and so on.
 Even then, it can be difficult to read the tea leaves of exactly what is happening or starting to happen on the street.
 Especially since closed sales data is typically 4 to 8 weeks behind the time offers are actually negotiated.

-At Paragon, we are not immune to the failings that afflict other commentators, but we try our best to provide straightforward information regarding market conditions, with as much detail and context as possible, so that you can make your own informed decisions.
-99% of our focus is on San Francisco and we don’t believe anyone performs the amount of analysis we do regarding the city’s real estate.
+At Paragon, we are not immune to the failings that afflict other analysts and commentators, but we try our best to provide straightforward information regarding market conditions, with as much detail and context as possible, so that you can make your own informed decisions.
+99% of our focus is on San Francisco and the Bay Area and we don’t believe anyone performs the amount of analysis we do regarding the area’s real estate.
 None of our charts are created automatically by computer: all the data is personally investigated and vetted for anomalies before being charted.
-When we do make tentative predictions of future trends, it is based upon what appears to us to be overwhelming supply-and-demand conditions and decades of experience in SF real estate.
+When we do make tentative predictions of future trends, it is based upon what appears to us to be overwhelming supply-and-demand conditions and decades of experience in San Francisco Bay Area real estate.
 (But please see Rule 4.)

 The links to the upper left will take you to a wide range of analyses, which we try to keep updated.
-Please don’t hesitate to contact me if you have any questions or comments, or would like to receive our regular market newsletter.
+Please don’t hesitate to contact me if you have any questions or comments.

 Patrick Carlisle, Chief Market Analyst, Paragon Real Estate Group